UBC-MDS/MacroView/reports/proposal.md

 ## Motivation and Purpose

-The role that we will be embodying for this project is that of a nonprofit organization.
-In particular, we will be a nonprofit organization which has the goal of providing free, easy-to-use tools to help everyday people make healthy lifestyle choices.
-Our team will be playing the role of an open-source software development team working for this nonprofit organization on a nutrition tracking dashboard called MacroView.

-Our target audience for this dashboard, MacroView, are health/diet conscious individuals who wish to accurately track and visualize their macronutrient intake for free, and without having to worry about whether the undelying nutrition data is reliable.
-We wish to make an accessible dashboard that is easy-to-use for anyone, whether they're a seasoned body-builder or someone who is just getting into nutrition tracking and doesn’t know where to start.
+We are embodying the role of a nonprofit organization committed to empowering individuals to make informed and healthy lifestyle choices.
+Our group will be an open-source software development team whose goal is to create MacroView, a nutrition tracking dashboard that enables health-conscious individuals to accurately track and visualize their macronutrient intake.
+Our target audience is anyone who wants to track their nutrition easily, for free, and with reliable nutrition data.
+MacroView will be accessible for both experienced body-builders and individuals who are new to nutrition tracking and don't know where to start.

 ## Description of Data